Holo-Host/holo-envoy/API.md

 - `<agent_id>`

 Failure modes
-- Host does not have expected instances
+- Host does not have expected installed_app_ids or cells_ids
 - Host does not have the correct chains
 - Host does not have up-to-date chains